camunda/camunda-docs/docs/components/best-practices/architecture/sizing-your-environment.md

 ### Camunda 8 self-managed

 Provisioning Camunda 8 onto your self-managed Kubernetes cluster might depend on various factors.
 For example, most customers already have own teams providing Elasticsearch for them as a service.
 However, the following example shows a possible configuration which is close to a cluster of size S in Camunda 8 SaaS, which can serve as a starting point for your own sizing.
-Such a cluster can serve 500,000 process instances per day and store up to 100,000 process instances in Elasticsearch (in-flight and history).
+Hint: Such a cluster can serve roughly 65 tasks per second as a peak load.
+And it can store up to 100,000 process instances in Elasticsearch (in-flight and history) before running out of disk-space.

 |                                    |                     | request | limit |
 | ---------------------------------- | ------------------- | ------- | ----- |